 The Greeks adopt the Phoenician alphabet, leading to the development of Greek and later Latin lettering.

-Johannes Gutenberg invents the printing press, revolutionizing the mass publication of writing.
+Johannes Gutenberg invents the movable type printing press, revolutionizing print technology.

 The Writing Instrument Manufacturers Association first starts promoting January 23 as National Handwriting Day, offering "a chance to re-explore the purity and power of handwriting."

 National Handwriting Day FAQs

 Do kids still learn to write in cursive?